STAR Interview Prompts: 17 Templates for a Reusable Story Bank

 17 copy-ready STAR prompts to mine experience, draft answers, rewrite vague responses, and tailor stories to specific job descriptions — for behavioral interviews at any seniority.

-Behavioral interviews fail when you tell stories chronologically.
-STAR (Situation, Task, Action, Result) forces the structure interviewers want.
-These prompts build a reusable story bank, draft answers under length, and tailor stories to the actual job description.
+Behavioral interviews fall apart when you tell stories chronologically.
+STAR (Situation, Task, Action, Result) forces the structure interviewers actually score.
+The 17 prompts below build a reusable story bank, draft answers that land in the 60-90 second window interviewers expect, and re-target stories to the actual job description.
+Paste a template, swap the [bracketed] placeholders for your real experience, and iterate.

 What these prompts solve

 Most STAR practice produces one or two stories you over-rehearse and then can’t adapt.
-A real story bank is 6–8 stories covering distinct behavioral themes (conflict, ambiguity, failure, leadership, impact, learning), each tagged so you can pick the right one in 5 seconds during an interview.
-These templates mine your experience, structure each story under 90 seconds spoken, and re-target stories to specific JDs.
+A real story bank is 6-8 stories covering distinct behavioral themes (conflict, ambiguity, failure, leadership, impact, learning), each tagged so you can pick the right one in five seconds during an interview.
+These templates mine your experience, structure each story to the 60-90 second window interviewers expect, and re-target stories to specific JDs.

 Who this is for